moisesPC/cv64_sound_test_mod/README.md

 **NOTE 2**: If after playing a specific sound ID, and then trying to load another sounds, the game doesn't play them, you may have to reset the game in order for it to work again. </br>It's recommended to do a savestate before starting playing the sounds if using an emulator to prevent having to reset if this ever happens.

+**NOTE 3**: If the game freezes in the Title Screen right before showing Malus, try resetting again, and then do NOT skip the opening cutscene as fast as it appears.</br>Wait a few seconds, and then skip it.
+I don't know if this is an emulation exclusive bug, though.

 ## Build Requirements

 ### The following tools are required to build: